 14. Pack the right clothes

-Knowing what to pack for your trip is another important thing you need to know before visiting Vietnam.
+Knowing what to pack for a Vietnam trip is another important thing you need to know before visiting Vietnam.

 Since the humidity is quite intense in Vietnam, it’s best to pack lightweight, breathable clothes made of linen or cotton that won’t leave you sweaty or weigh you down.